-Anemia due to hemolysis can have many different causes.
+First of all, anemia due to hemolysis can have many different causes.
 Hemolysis is a process that dissolves red blood cells, so that they live shorter than the normal 120 days.
 This can occur because of changes in the red blood cells themselves or because of factors outside of the red blood cells.
 Damaged RBC’s are removed by phagocytic cells, called “reticulocytes”, in the liver, spleen and in the bone marrow.
-These reticulocytes are equipped to dismantle the RBC’s.
+It seems like these reticulocytes are equipped to dismantle the RBC’s.
 However, this is done by reutilizing the iron of the hemoglobin molecule and rescuing the heme part as bilirubin.
 Normally there are a number of enzymes that take care of this automatically.
 The iron is transported to the bone marrow for reutilization of the iron so that new RBC’s can be made there.
-The hemoglobin is converted by the liver into bilirubin and bound to glucuronide.
-Bilirubin glucuronide is excreted by the liver into the bile ducts and ends up in the stool where further enzymatic reactions change it into stercobilin.
-This gives the stool its brown color.
-Each enzymatic step is known to be able to be interrupted by a congenital abnormality.
-Some of these abnormalities are of clinical significance, others are minor.

 The symptoms are similar to other forms of anemia.
 However, hemolysis may present with more pronounced symptoms such as chills, fever, abdominal pain , back pain and general malaise.
-In severe cases of hemolysis the patient may have excruciating pain all over and even get into shock.
-Jaundice and splenomegaly (enlarged spleen) are often also present.
+As a result, in severe cases of hemolysis the patient may have excruciating pain all over and even get into shock.
+Above all, jaundice and splenomegaly (enlarged spleen) are often also present.

-When blood tests of a patient with these symptoms show anemia and reticulocytosis (reticulocytes are increased in the blood), the physician would suspect hemolysis as a possible cause of the illness.
-A blood smear is obtained and the hematologist looks for possible causes of hemolysis.
+When blood tests of a patient with these symptoms show anemia and reticulocytosis (reticulocytes show a higher value in the blood), the physician would suspect hemolysis as a possible cause of the illness.
+The hematologist orders a blood smear and looks for possible causes of hemolysis.
 For instance with spherocytosis the pathologist would find spherically shaped red blood cells.
-An enlarged spleen is found and there is a family history of similar findings.
+The physician finds an enlarged spleen and there is a family history of similar findings.
 Osmotic fragility tests show an increased fragility of the red blood cell membrane.
 The Coombs’ tests shows whether there are autoimmune antibodies that cause autoimmune hemolytic anemia.

 Here is a list containing all of the major types of anemias due to hemolysis.
 You can click on any of these links under “Related Topics” below.